RuneBlaze/pineapple-pen/assets/includes/judge.md

 ### Card Types (for player actions):
 - **Concrete Cards**: Specific actions the player takes (e.g., attacking, blocking).
 - **Modifier Cards**: Postfix modifiers to concrete cards (e.g., "left" and "right" modifying "Slash" to "Slash left").
+The idea is to form sentences from words (almost like a word game).

 **Example**:
 - Concrete Card: "Slash"
-- Modifier Cards: "left", "right"
+- Modifier Cards: "left", "right", "repeat"
 - Resulting Action: "Slash left, then Slash right, then repeat all previous actions"

 Other examples: